kumahq/kuma-website/docs/docs/1.0.1/documentation/deployments.md

 ## Multi-Zone Mode

-This is a more advanced deployment mode for Kuma that allow us to support service meshes that are running on many clusters, including hybrid deployments on both Kubernetes and VMs.
+This is a more advanced deployment mode for Kuma that allow us to support service meshes that are running on many zones, including hybrid deployments on both Kubernetes and VMs.

 * **Control plane**: There is one `global` control plane, and many `remote` control planes.
 A global control plane only accepts connections from remote control planes.
 * **Data planes**: The data planes connect to the closest `remote` control plane in the same zone.
 Additionally, we need to start an `ingress` data plane on every zone to have cross-zone communication between data planes in different zones.